malyvsen/marble/README.md

 </div>

 ## usage
-Put some images in the `test` directory and run `hybrid.py`.
+Put some images in the `test` directory and run `marble.py` (nice to do that in Atom + Hydrogen).
 If you want to train the model fresh, just delete the files from `checkpoints`.

 ## requirements
 `tensorflow numpy matplotlib scikit-image tqdm imgaug ipykernel`